 Argentine ant colonies can grow to monumental size.
-Their colony
+A single

 borders sometimes cover entire habitats.
-Argentine ant queens also
+These dark brown to black

-Argentine ants deposit trails continuously, instead of
+Argentine ants deposit trails of food continuously, instead of

 just from nest to food source.
 This habit ensures they do not waste

-time

-visiting the same area for food.
-They prefer to eat sweets but they
+time revisiting the same area for food.
+Argentine ants prefer to

 Argentine ant colonies are located in wet environments near a

 food source.
 Outdoors, they usually build shallow nests under

 boards or stones, beneath plants or alongside sidewalks.
 Argentine